She Drove Me to Daytime Television/Bullet Theory

 "She Drove Me to Daytime Television" is a song by Welsh post-hardcore band Funeral for a Friend.
 It was originally released on the band's EP Four Ways to Scream Your Name.
 The song also appeared on FFAF's debut LP, Casually Dressed & Deep in Conversation.

 "She Drove Me to Daytime TV" was then released as a "double A-side" on the 6 October 2003; its sister release was "Bullet Theory".
 It reached #20 in the UK Singles Chart.

 The promotional video showed the band playing normally with frequent X-ray-like views of the band members as the camera "flies" through them.

-Whereas the promotional video for Bullet Theory introduced the faceless characters who are digging in the sand on a beach looking for a chest with a mask/face in it.
+Whereas the promotional video for “Bullet Theory”, whose lyrics are about the assassination of John F. Kennedy, introduced the faceless characters who are digging in the sand on a beach looking for a chest with a mask/face in it.